8 Advanced Tips for Advertising on Amazon

 Most advertisers start with the basics, learning as they go and adding more advanced tactics to their repertoire over time.
-The good news is there are several tactics you can start putting to use right away to start getting better results with your advertising dollars.
-Here are eight ways you can leverage Amazon’s advertising tools and functionality to get more traction from your ad campaigns.
+The good news is there are several ways to leverage Amazon’s advertising tools and functionality to start getting better results with your advertising dollars.

 Formerly known as headline search ads, Sponsored Brands are purchased by about 18% of buyers, according to a survey by Cowen and Co.
 Because they appear above the Amazon search results, Sponsored Brands ads help advertisers build brand awareness and are useful for promoting multiple products.

 Sponsored Brands are ideal for top-of-the-funnel advertising, especially when paired with category keywords or branded searches.
 Use them to build brand recognition by taking advantage of the opportunity to incorporate a custom headline, your logo, and ASINs.
 You can also use Sponsored Brands to send clicks to both your storefront and your Products Listing Page.